dagrz/aws_pwn/README.md

 Things to help maintain your access to an acccount.

+* rabbit_lambda - A example Lambda function that responds to user delete events by creating more copies of the deleted user.

 ## Exfiltration

 Things to help you extract and move data around in AWSy ways.